vdechen/DataVisualization_Dementia/README.md

-# DataVisualization_Dementia
+# Data Visualization - Dementia
-(How aware are we?
-Dementia rates and representations in the last decades)
+How aware are we?
+Dementia rates and representations in the last decades

  Project status(On-Hold)